Guts Frisbee History

 The receiving team must catch the disc cleanly in one hand, and may not move from the position until after the disc leaves the hand of the thrower.
-The disc may not be trapped between the hand and any other part of the body, including the other hand.
-This frequently results in a challenging sequence of “tips” or “bobbles”, which are rebounds of the disc off of receivers’ hands or body to slow the disc down and keep it in play until it can be caught.
+The disc may not be trapped between the hand and the body, including the other hand.
+This frequently results in a challenging sequence of “tips” or “bobbles”, which are rebounds of the disc off the receivers’ hands or body to slow the disc down and keep it in play until it can be caught.
 This often involves multiple players on the receiving team.

 Play continues until at least 21 points have been scored by one of the teams and there is a difference in score of at least 2 points.

 The first International Frisbee Tournament was held in Eagle Harbor, Michigan, in 1958.
-The sport grew from a pastime of the Healy family picnic and, in the 1960s, its national profile was increased by Jim Boggio Sr. As guts evolved during the 1960s, players started throwing faster and faster until it wasn’t unusual to see presumably unbreakable discs traveling at 60–70 mph shatter on impact with an unlucky defender’s hand.
-Catching a speeding disc directly was said to really “take guts”, thus the name of the game.
+The sport originated as a pastime during the Healy family picnics.
+In the 1960s, specifically, brothers James (Tim), John (Jake), Robert (Boots), & Peter (Beka) — and, in the 1960s, its national profile was increased by Jim Boggio.
+Sr. As the game of guts developed during that time, players began to throw the discs at increasingly high speeds.
+It soon became common to see what were thought to be unbreakable discs traveling at speeds of 60 to 70 mph shatter upon impact with an unfortunate defender’s hand.
+Catching a speeding disc directly was said to really “take guts.”

 One tournament player even required fifteen stitches to close a gaping wound across the palm of his hand.
 By the early 1970s, the game had spread across the United States, Canada, and other countries.
-The Canadian Open Frisbee Championships (1972-1985) was the second oldest guts tournament.
-This multi-event tournament was played in Toronto, at the C.N.E and Toronto Islands.
-In 1985, Ken Westerfield and Peter Turcaj produced Labatt’s World Guts Championships on Toronto Islands.
-With over 60 teams at a tournament in the game’s heyday, matches became intensely competitive affairs, seeking the IFT’s Julius T. Nachazel Trophy.
-With radical curving shots, deflected Frisbee’s bobbled frantically among teammates, and spectacular diving catches, guts had become an extreme sport demanding fast reflexes, physical endurance, and concentration.
+The Canadian Open Frisbee Championships 1972 presented the second-oldest guts tournament.
+This multi-event tournament was played in Toronto, at the Canadian National Exhibition C.N.E. and Toronto Islands.
+In 1985, Ken Westerfield and Peter Turcaj produced Labatt’s World Guts Championships on the Toronto Islands.
+With over 60 teams at a tournament in the game’s heyday, matches became intensely competitive, seeking the IFT’s Julius T. Nachazel Trophy.
+With radical curving shots, deflected Frisbees bobbled frantically among teammates, and spectacular diving catches, guts had become an extreme sport demanding fast reflexes, physical endurance, and concentration.

 Since its rise in the 1970s, when even ABC’s Wide World of Sports was televising guts action, and many tournaments were springing up, from Toronto to Chicago and Los Angeles, the sport has gradually declined in popularity in America.
-Guts had been introduced in Asia by the toy company Wham-O in the 1970s, and by the 1990s it had become even more popular in Japan and Taiwan than in the US.
-Recent years, however, have seen pockets of strong new American players renewing competitive American interest in the game, also drawing some older players out of “retirement”.
+Guts had been introduced in Asia by the toy company Wham-O in the 1970s, and by the 1990s, it had become even more popular in Japan and Taiwan than in the US.
+Recent years have seen pockets of strong new American players renewing competitive American interest in the game, drawing some older players out of “retirement”.

 Next Articles: